yunpeng1234/tp/docs/UserGuide.md

 ### Redoing an action: `redo`

-Redoes the last undoable action.
+Reverses a previous undo command action.

 Format: `redo`

 * `redo` is the reverse of `undo`.
-The command restores the state of Intern Watcher to the last undoable action that was undone.
-* If the current state of Intern Watcher is the newest state, the redo command will not be invoked.
-* If a new undoable action is performed after the last undo command, the current state becomes the newest state.
+Only undoable command actions can be redone.
   * Undoable actions include: `add`, `edit`, `delete`, `clear`, `redo`.
+* Consecutive `redo` commands are available until the applicant list reaches the **newest state**.
+  *  The newest state is the most recent change in history.
+* If the current state of the applicant list is the newest state, the redo command will not be available.
+* If a new undoable action is performed when the applicant list is **not** in its newest state, the current state becomes the newest state.

 Examples:
 * `clear` followed by `undo` followed by `redo`.
 The clear command will be redone.